What is PVDF Material?

 Chemical Resistance:

 All fluoropolymers (including PVDF) have differing chemical resistance to various chemicals.
-At high temperatures, the polymer is blended with organic solvents such as animes and esters, allowing it to be used as corrosion resistance glazing on chemical processing equipment.
+At high temperatures, the polymer is blended with organic solvents such as animes and esters, allowing it to be used as a corrosion-resistant glazing on chemical processing equipment.

 PVDF has some resistance to organic acids, aliphatic and aromatic hydrocarbons, alcohols, and halogenated solvents.
 It is, however, easily attacked by strong bases and ketones.